openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 The openaps tool set currently supports two different CGM systems: the Dexcom G4 Platinum system (with or without the [Share](http://www.dexcom.com/dexcom-g4-platinum-share) functionality) and the [Medtronic system](https://www.medtronicdiabetes.com/treatment-and-products/enlite-sensor).
 With Dexcom, the Share platform is not required as communication with the receiver is usually accomplished via USB directly to the Pi.
 A G5 can also be used, but may require some extra work beyond this setup guide in order to configure.
 You can also [pull CGM data from Nightscout as an alternative, or use xDrip (see below).
 The Medtronic CGM system communicates directly with the associated pump, so the data can be retrieved using the CareLink USB stick.

-<b> Using the Dexcom CGM: </b>
+<b> Using the Dexcom receiver CGM: </b>

+Note:  This is the Dexcom receiver hardware.
+Not any third party device you are using as a reciever eg. An Iphone or Ipod.
-Note: Your Dexcom should be nearly fully charged before plugging it in to your Raspberry Pi.
+Your Dexcom should be nearly fully charged before plugging it in to your Raspberry Pi.
 If, when you plug in your receiver, it causes your WiFi dongle to stop blinking, that is a sign that it is drawing too much power and needs to be charged.
 Once the receiver is fully charged, it will stay charged when connected to the Pi.

 Your OpenAPS implementation can also pull CGM data from a Nightscout site in addition to pulling from the CGM directly.